yvonnesarah/calculator/README.md

 # calculator

 ## Description
-The Calculator Web App is a simple and user-friendly application designed to perform basic arithmetic operations.
-Built with HTML, CSS, and JavaScript, this web app provides a clean and intuitive interface for performing calculations.
+The Calculator Web App is a simple and user-friendly application designed to perform basic arithmetic operations such as addition, subtraction, multiplication and division.
+Built with HTML, CSS and JavaScript, this web app provides a clean, responsive and intuitive interface for performing calculations, making it easy to use on both desktop and mobile devices.

 ## Prerequisites
 N/A

+## Features
+* Basic arithmetic operations: addition, subtraction, multiplication and division.
+* Responsive design for mobile and desktop use.

 ## Technologies Used
 Built with: